Organic chemistry in the first phases of Solar-type protostars: MOLECULAR OUTFLOW SHOCKS: THE SPACE CHEMICAL LABORATORIES

-Figure \ref{fig:sec6-models} shows the model predictions obtained by \cite{Codella2017} assuming that formamide and acetaldehyde are formed in the gas-phase or grain-surfaces.
+Figure \ref{fig:sec6-models} shows the model predictions obtained by \cite{Codella2017} assuming that formamide and acetaldehyde are formed in the gas-phase or grain surfaces.
 The observed [CH$_3$CHO]/[NH$_2$CHO] decrease with time can only be reproduced if NH$_2$CHO forms in the gas-phase at later times than CH$_3$CHO.
-This is because NH$_2$ is formed in the gas-phase from ammonia, which is sputtered from the grain mantles, and the conversion takes time.
-The chemical complexity of the L1157 outflow has been investigated also by \citet{Burkhardt2019}, who reached the same conclusion, i.e. that formamide reaches high abundances in a post shock phase at the B1 kinematical age ($\sim$ 10$^3$ yr) only if formed in the gas-phase.
+This is because NH$_2$ is formed in the gas-phase from ammonia, which is sputtered from the grain mantles , and the conversion takes time.
+With a different and more complete modeling, \citet{Burkhardt2019} reached the same conclusion, i.e. that formamide attains high abundances in the post shock phase at the B1 kinematical age ($\sim 10^3$ yr) only if formed in the gas-phase.

-On the other hand, the two formation channels, grain-surface and gas-phase chemistry, remain open for acetaldehyde.
-The overlap observed in the L1157-B1 shock between the spatial distribution of acetaldehyde and methanol indicates that either acetaldehyde is formed on the grain surfaces or that it is quickly ($\leq$ 10$^3$ yr) formed in the gas-phase using a parent molecule released from dust mantles \citep{Codella2015,Codella2020}.
-Unfortunately, the relatively large errors in the estimates of the methanol and acetaldehyde column densities do not allow to constrain what is the major route of formation of acetaldehyde.

-However, if acetaldehyde is a gas-phase product and the major route is the O + CH$_3$CH$_2$ reaction \citep{Charnley2004}, then CH$_3$CH$_2$ would be formed from C$_2$H$_6$, released from dust mantles.
+On the contrary, so far observations towards L1157-B1 have been unable to put constrain to the formation routes, grain-surface and gas-phase chemistry, of acetaldehyde. \cite{Codella2020} observed a substantial overlap between the spatial distribution of acetaldehyde and methanol towards L1157-B1 (Fig. \ref{fig:sec6-l1157-B1}).
+Using methanol as reference of grain-surface product sputtered in the shock, this indicates that either acetaldehyde is formed on the grain surfaces or that it is quickly ($\leq$ 10$^3$ yr) formed in the gas-phase using a parent molecule released from dust mantles .
+Unfortunately, the relatively large errors in the estimates of the methanol and acetaldehyde column densities do not allow to discriminate between these two hypothesis \citep{Codella2020}.
+That said, if the major formation route of acetaldehyde is the gas-phase reaction O + CH$_3$CH$_2$ \citep{Charnley2004}, then CH$_3$CH$_2$ would be formed from C$_2$H$_6$, released from dust mantles .
 Figure \ref{fig:sec6-models} shows the model predicted [CH$_3$OH]/[CH$_3$CHO] abundance ratio as a function of the methanol and the CH$_3$CH$_2$ abundance.
-In order to reproduce the observed abundance ratio and the large ($\geq 10^{-6}$) methanol abundance, very high CH$_3$CH$_2$ abundances are requested.
-This in turn implies that, in L1157-B1, a large fraction of carbon, of the order of 0.1\%, would be locked into iced hydrocarbons \citep{Codella2020}.
-A similar conclusion is reached by \cite{Desimone2020b} in their study of the IRAS4A outflows, also reported in Fig. \ref{fig:sec6-models}.
+In order to reproduce the observed abundance ratio and the large ($\geq 10^{-6}$) methanol abundance, very high CH$_3$CH$_2$ abundances are requested, i.e. about 0.1\% of carbon would be locked into iced hydrocarbons \citep{Codella2020}.
+A similar conclusion is reached by \cite{Desimone2020b} in their study of the IRAS4A outflows , also reported in Fig. \ref{fig:sec6-models}.
+As for formamide, using a sophisticated modeling, \citet{Burkhardt2019} concluded that the CH$_3$CHO formation in the gas-phase is predominant in the post-shock region of L1157-B1 .